Good-Heart-Technology/Kind-Pass/README.md

 1. Fork this repository on GitHub
 2. Log in to your Cloudflare account
-3. Go to Worker & Pages > Pages > Create a project
+3. Go to Workers & Pages > Pages > Create a project
 4. Connect your GitHub account
 5. Select your forked repository
 6. Configure build settings:
    - Build command: (leave empty)
    - Build output directory: /
 7. Click "Save and Deploy"
+8. Optionally add a custom domain

 Your site will be automatically deployed and updated whenever you push changes to your repository.